-The R sqrt method is one of the R Math function, which is used to find the square root of an individual number or an expression.
+The R sqrt method is one of the R Math function, which is used to find the square root in R for an individual number or an expression.

 In this article, we will show you, How to use sqrt in R Programming language with an example.

 R sqrt syntax

 The basic syntax of the sqrt in R Programming language is as shown below:

 Numeric_Expression: It can be a numeric value or a valid numerical expression for which you want to find the square root in R.

 - If the numeric_Expression is a positive value, sqrt function will return the square root of a given value.